SyedAbuTalib/SyedAbutalib.github.io/README.md

 ## Contact

 All popular forms of contact are on the webpage provided.
-My preferred method of contact is through email, but feel free to contact me on linkedIn or any other webpage!
+My preferred method of contact is through linkedIn, but feel free to contact me through email or any other method!